mastarija/opaque/README.md

 # opaque

 An opaque Haskell data type.
-When type safety is not what you need.
+For when the type safety is simply not what you need.